tonyxieuoft/Schott-Dataset-Scripts/README.md

 ### What each file does

 'extract_species.sh' is the main script.
 It calls upon the scripts 'is_sp_file.py' and 'extract_species.py'.
-FOr each visual transduction gene, the Schott dataset contains two alignments, one containing all species investigated (denoted "sp") and the other omitting snakes (denoted "nosnake"). 'is_sp_file.py' does the simple job of determining whether a given file is an "sp" file, while 'extract_species.py' does the bulk of the work of extracting sequences for the species' of interest from a single alignment file.
+FOr each visual transduction gene, the Schott dataset contains two alignments, one containing all species investigated (denoted "sp") and the other omitting snakes (denoted "nosnake"). 'is_sp_file.py' does the simple job of determining whether a given file is an "sp" file, while 'extract_species.py' does the bulk of the work by extracting sequences for the species' of interest from a single alignment file.

 ### Usage